 The remaining prisoners at San Fernando La Union where they boarded onto the Brazil Maru on December 27 at 8:00 A.M.
 With the Enoura Maru the ship sailed for Takao, Formosa.
 During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ships arrived at Takao, Formosa, on December 31 around 11:30 A.M. and dropped anchor in the harbor.

 After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.

-It was after arriving at Takao, Formosa that S/Sgt.
-Howard I. Massey died on Tuesday, January 9, 1945.
-According to U.S. Army records, Massey died when the Enoura Maru was attacked by American planes in Takao Harbor.
-He was buried on Formosa in a mass grave for 300 POWs.
-After the war, his remains and those of other POWs were recovered and reburied in the American Military Cemetery at Manila, Philippine Islands.
+S/Sgt.
+Howard I. Massey died on Tuesday, January 9, 1945, during the attack on the Enoura Maru and was buried on Formosa in a mass grave.
+After the war, his remains, and those of other POWs, were recovered and reburied at the National Cemetery of the Pacific in the Punch Bowl at Hawaii.

 According to the record kept by 2nd Lt.
-Jack Merrifield, Howard survived the attack and died from dysentery on Thursday, January 15, 1945.
+Jack Merrifield, Howard survived the attack on the Enoura Maru and died from dysentery on Thursday, January 15, 1945.

 Since S/Sgt.
 Howard I. Massey's remains were not identified, his name appears on The Tablets of the Missing at the American Military Cemetery outside Manila.
 Above his name is the name of Pfc.
 Curtis Massey who was also a medic with his battalion.